 I am absolutely terrible at painting my nails – it often looks like a 5 year old did it when I try to use standard nail polish (not to mention that it peels after a day or two).
 I’ve even tried gel polish in the past, and I still can’t kick that urge to peel it off after a few days.
 I had heard of dip nails (but never had them done in the salon), and after seeing a Youtuber try another brand of at-home dip powder, I gave it a try.
-To my surprise, it wasn’t that hard!
+To my surprise, it wasn’t that difficult!

 The best part is the amount of money you’ll save over the salon.
 You can get dozens of uses out of a kit that’s under $50 – that’s about what you’d normally pay for one set of dip powder nails.
 To me, it’s also a time-saver – I can do my nails in an hour or two every few weeks while I watch TV at night (a time when I’d probably be playing on my phone or watching TV anyway) – the beats spending hours at a salon, in addition to commute time.

 So, grab your drink of choice, get your supplies ready, and let’s DIY Dip!
 (And you guys will notice that these aren’t my best pictures ever – you have NO clue how hard it is to take pictures while doing a manicure.
 This post was brought to you by an iPhone tripod and the Apple Watch camera timer. 😉 )

 How to Do DIY Dip Powder Nails at Home

 This post contains affiliate links.
 Read more about my link usage here.